Cleaning & Organizing

 Jewelry boxes are generally kept on dressers and vanities for good reason.
 The humidity from your bathroom can make jewelry tarnish more quickly than normal, especially when it comes to sterling silver.
 Store your jewelry in a cool, dry place.
 Keeping it in an airtight bag is another effective method.

 Yes, all the rumors you’ve heard are true.
 A 2012 study from Manchester University in England found that your toothbrush may house more than 10 million bacteria, and a portion of that comes from fecal matter that’s sprayed around the room every time you flush the toilet.
-To keep your brush as germ-free as possible, rinse and air-dry it after each use, and, if you still choose to store it in the bathroom, close the toilet lid before you flush.
-These are the germiest spots in your bathroom.
+To keep your brush as germ-free as possible, rinse and air-dry it after each use, and, if you still choose to store it in the bathroom, close the toilet lid before you flush—and definitely, don’t store in next to the toilet, one of the germiest spots in your bathroom.

 Leaving your prized makeup products in the bathroom exposes them to a lot of unwanted heat and moisture, which allows mold and other bacteria to spread and make your makeup go bad faster.
 And like toothbrushes, makeup brushes are also bound to get contaminated with fecal matter from sprayed toilet water.
 That’s something you definitely don’t want touching your face.